Energinet-DataHub/geh-core/source/App/documents/documentation.md

 Features of the example:

 - Demonstrates the configuration of an Azure Function using the equivalent to the _minimal hosting model_.
-- Registers the default log level for Application Insights to "Information".
+- Registers telemetry to Application Insights and configures the default log level for Application Insights to "Information".
 - Registers health checks "live" and "readiness" endpoints.
 - Registers Noda Time to its default time zone "Europe/Copenhagen".

-Walkthrough:
+Preparing an Azure Function App project:

-1. Install this NuGet package: `Energinet.DataHub.Core.App.FunctionApp`
+1) Install this NuGet package: `Energinet.DataHub.Core.App.FunctionApp`

-1. Add `Program.cs` with the following content
+1) Add `Program.cs` with the following content

    ```cs
    var host = new HostBuilder()